 Ontario Access Grants for Crown Wards

 If you are taking a degree, diploma or certificate program at a postsecondary level for the first time, you could be eligible for a special grant up to $3,000 a year.

 If you are the first in your family to go to college or university, you could be eligible for a special bursary.

 Contact your school’s financial aid office to apply.

 If you have a permanent disability, you could be eligible for grants and bursaries in addition to an OSAP loan.

-When you apply for OSAP, you will be considered for these grants:
+When you apply for OSAP, you must self-identify as having a permanent disability if you want to be considered for:

 - Canada Student Grant for Persons with Permanent Disabilities

 You can get additional aid to help pay for disability-related educational services and equipment by applying for: